conan7882/CNN-Visualization/doc/guided_backpropagation/README.md

 ## Run Script:

-To get the guided backpropagation maps for all the image in `IM_PATH`, just run:
+To get the guided backpropagation maps for all the image in `IM_PATH`, go to `CNN-Visualization/example/` and run:

 ```
-python guidedbackpro.py
+python guided_backpropagation.py
 ```

 - Results will be saved in `SAVE_DIR` as **map_IDX_class_PREDICT_LABEL.png**.